rapidsai/velox-testing/README.md

 ## `sccache` Usage
 `sccache` has been integrated to significantly accelerate builds using remote S3 caching and optional distributed compilation.
 Currently supported for Velox builds only (not Presto).

-The fork `rapidsai/sccache` is integrated and configured for use with the `NVIDIA` GitHub organization.
+The fork `rapidsai/sccache` is integrated and configured for use with the `rapidsai` GitHub organization.

 ### Setup and Usage
 First, set up authentication credentials: